Buskey leads Charleston Southern against South Carolina Upstate after 21-point game | WTOP News

 The Buccaneers are 4-10 in home games.
 Charleston Southern is 3-16 in games decided by 10 points or more.

-The teams meet for the second time in conference play this season.
-The Spartans won 70-57 in the last matchup on Jan.
-22. Jordan Gainey led the Spartans with 17 points, and Tahlik Chavez led the Buccaneers with 18 points.
+The teams square off for the second time this season in Big South play.
+The Spartans won the last meeting 70-57 on Jan.
+22. Jordan Gainey scored 17 points to help lead the Spartans to the win.

-TOP PERFORMERS: Chavez is shooting 37.7% and averaging 11.7 points for the Buccaneers.
-Buskey is averaging 10.7 points over the last 10 games for Charleston Southern.
+TOP PERFORMERS: Tahlik Chavez averages 2.8 made 3-pointers per game for the Buccaneers, scoring 11.7 points while shooting 35.2% from beyond the arc.
+Buskey is shooting 32.7% and averaging 10.7 points over the past 10 games for Charleston Southern.

-Bryson Mozone is averaging 15 points and 5.3 rebounds for the Spartans.
-Gainey is averaging 16.4 points over the last 10 games for South Carolina Upstate.
+Gainey is shooting 52.8% from beyond the arc with 2.3 made 3-pointers per game for the Spartans, while averaging 13.3 points.
+Bryson Mozone is averaging 16.8 points and 6.4 rebounds over the last 10 games for South Carolina Upstate.

 LAST 10 GAMES: Buccaneers: 2-8, averaging 62.8 points, 29.6 rebounds, 10.2 assists, 6.8 steals and 3.0 blocks per game while shooting 38.7% from the field.
 Their opponents have averaged 70.8 points per game.